 All performances are offered as pay what you decide with audiences paying after they have seen the performance.
-100% given to artists in cash on the night.
+100% given to artists in cash on the night and card payments when collated via BACS.
 Preferable (but not essential) that artists provide small quantity of print for internal and small local distribution.

 Marketing pack by email with links to work online rather than embedded.
 It is rare for us to "blind-programme" work so video clips, regardless of technical editing wizardry are always good to see.
 It would be useful if artists could indicate something within the current or past programme which strikes a chord with the work they are looking to get shown, or some clear reason why their work should be shown in Leeds.
 Endorsements from programmers elsewhere are also helpful.